Documentation Index

 What is multi-factor authentication (MFA)?

 Requests made to Turnkey’s public API are required to be authenticated using an API key or WebAuthn stamp.
-MFA adds an additional layer of security by requiring users to provide multiple forms of authentication before they can perform specific activities.
-MFA is highly customizable and can be configured to require any combination of supported authentication methods for different activities.MFA policies
+MFA adds an additional layer of security by requiring users to provide multiple forms of authentication before they can perform specific activities or establish a session with elevated permissions.
+Turnkey’s MFA policies can be configured to require any combination of supported authentication methods.MFA policies

 An MFA policy can be created using theCreateMfaPolicy activity and passing in the following parameters: